 This step by step tutorial shows how to draw cloth folds.
 It provides explanations of three different kinds of folds with line drawing and shading examples.

-Cloth folds can be fairly challenging to draw due to their seemingly randomness.
+Cloth folds can be fairly challenging to draw due to their seemingly random shapes.
 To help this tutorial provides an explanation of how folds are likely to form based on the compression and/or tension applied to the fabric.
 It also shows how you can break parts of them down into simpler shapes.
-It also demonstrates how you can shade the folds and explains how light and dark areas are likely to form based on lighting.
+Finally it demonstrates how to shade the folds and explains how light and dark areas tend to be distributed.

 Please note that the appearance of folds can sometimes change based on the type of fabric.
 For example very rigid fabric can create sharper looking curves.
 However for the sake of this tutorial we will be using fairly common and soft fabric.